mliew21396/remote-work-u2/week-4/4-group-research-methods/readme.md

 **Remember: the driver test code needs each method in order to work.**

-If you don't have your group-members' solutions, copy, paste, and modify your tests, comment out the originals.
+If you don't have your group-members' solutions, copy, paste, and modify your tests, and comment out the originals.
 Then check it all still works when you get the other solutions.

-Using the [Ruby Docs](http://ruby-doc.org/) find methods you can use on arrays and a hashes, and use them to complete each goal.
+Use the [Ruby Docs](http://ruby-doc.org/) find methods you can use on arrays and a hashes, and use them to complete each goal.

 Once you complete your challenge, Identify and describe the ruby method you implemented.
 Teach your